oelarnes/spells/README.md

 - Supports calculating the standard aggregations and measures out of the box with no arguments (ALSA, GIH WR, etc)
 - Caches aggregate DataFrames in the local file system automatically for instantaneous reproduction of previous analysis
 - Manages grouping and filtering by built-in and custom columns at the row level
-- Provides 121 explicitly specified, enumerated, documented column definitions
+- Provides 122 explicitly specified, enumerated, documented column definitions
 - Supports "Deck Color Data" aggregations with built-in column definitions.
+- Lets you feed card metrics back in to column definitions to support scientific workflows like MLE
 - Provides a CLI tool `spells [add|refresh|clean|remove|info] [SET]` to download and manage external files
 - Downloads and manages public datasets from 17Lands
 - Retrieves and models booster configuration and card data from [MTGJSON](https://mtgjson.com/)